evennia/evennia/docs/source/index.md

 - [The Beginner Tutorial](Howtos/Howtos-Overview.md#beginner-tutorial) - learn the basics and build a small game (in progress)
 - [Tutorials and Howto's](Howtos/Howtos-Overview.md#howtos) - mixed tutorials and help articles to learn Evennia

-## Developing with Evennia

-- [Coding with Evennia](Coding/Coding-Overview.md) - coding and development hints and resources
+- [Coding with Evennia](Coding/Coding-Overview.md) - resources and hints for coding and development

+## The Evennia Library

 - [Core components](Components/Components-Overview.md) - the core building blocks of Evennia
 - [Core Concepts](Concepts/Concepts-Overview.md) - larger-scale concepts and features
 - [API](./Evennia-API.md) - the full API-reference, generated from source
-- [Default Commands](Components/Default-Commands.md) - list of game commands included out of the box

 ## Contributions and Info

 - [Contribs](Contribs/Contribs-Overview.md) - game-specific code and snippets to use for your game
-- [Documentation - how to contribute](./Contributing-Docs.md) - if you want to help out
+- [Documentation - how to contribute](./Contributing-Docs.md) - if you want to help out with this manual
-- [Links](./Links.md) - useful external links for extra reading
 - [License](./Licensing.md) - Evennia licensing FAQ
+- [Links](./Links.md) - useful links if you need extra reading

 ----